 Islam is the second most practiced religion in the world, with Christianity currently in the lead.
 Islam is also the fastest-growing major religion due to higher birth rates and younger populations, with projections suggesting it could nearly match Christianity by 2050!

-We are arriving in Marrakech on May 26 at 6:10 PM and will be picked up by our riad host.
+We are arriving in Marrakech on May 26 in the evening (if all travel goes as planned...fingers crossed!) and will be picked up by our riad host.
 It is about 20-30 minutes drive from the airport.
-Sunset is around 8:30 pm that time of year, so we will be able to see some of the city on our ride into town.
+Sunset is around 8:30 pm this time of year, so we will be able to see some of the city on our ride into town.
 Morocco is 6 hours ahead of Austin time, so it will feel like noon when we arrive and may be a challenge falling asleep.

-In late May daytime highs are 82–88°F, nighttime lows 57–63°F. In early June daytime highs are 88–93°F, nighttime lows 63–68°F. The Agafay Desert is very similar, possibly a few degrees cooler at night due to the open landscape.
+Weather.com shows that the high on Tuesday will be 105 and the low will be 71.
+Some days it looks like it will be in the 90's with lows in the 60's.
+The Agafay Desert is very similar, possibly a few degrees cooler at night due to the open landscape.
 We decided to base our itinerary on the top things to see and the weather.

 Jemaa el-Fnaa Square — The iconic UNESCO-listed square pulses with street performers, musicians, storytellers, and food stalls day and night, deal for soaking up Marrakesh's lively energy as a family.

-Medina of Marrakesh and Souks — Lose yourself in the UNESCO-listed maze of alleys brimming with spices, lanterns, rugs, and leather.
-This is the perfect place to practice family haggling!
+Medina of Marrakesh and Souks — A UNESCO-listed maze of alleys brimming with spices, lanterns, rugs, and leather.
+This will be the perfect place for Penny to practice family haggling!

-Bahia Palace — Wander through this stunning 19th-century palace adorned with intricate zellige tiles, carved cedarwood, and peaceful courtyards—a photogenic architectural masterpiece.
+Bahia Palace — A stunning 19th-century palace adorned with intricate zellige tiles, carved cedarwood, and peaceful courtyards.

-Koutoubia Mosque — Admire the towering minaret and gardens of Marrakesh's largest mosque (non-Muslims can't enter inside), especially magical during the call to prayer.
+Koutoubia Mosque — A towering minaret and gardens of Marrakesh's largest mosque (non-Muslims can't enter inside), especially magical during the call to prayer.

-Saadian Tombs — Explore these hidden 16th-century royal tombs with exquisite mosaics and marble—a peaceful, ornate historical highlight.
+Saadian Tombs — Hidden 16th-century royal tombs with exquisite mosaics and marble.
+It is supposed to be a peaceful, ornate historical highlight.

-Ben Youssef Madrasa — Step into this historic Islamic school featuring incredible tilework and serene courtyards—an architectural gem for culture enthusiasts.
+Ben Youssef Madrasa — Historic Islamic school featuring incredible tilework and serene courtyards.

-Le Jardin Secret — Relax in this restored riad with tranquil Islamic and exotic gardens, plus rooftop views—an underrated peaceful oasis in the medina.
+Le Jardin Secret — A restored riad with tranquil Islamic and exotic gardens, plus rooftop views.
+I've read it is an underrated peaceful oasis in the medina.

 Click the photo to see our AirBnB!